Ordinary Time: January 28th

 St. Thomas ranks among the greatest writers and theologians of all time.
 His most important work, the Summa Theologiae, an explanation and summary of the entire body of Catholic teaching, has been standard for centuries, even to our own day.
 At the Council of Trent it was consulted after the Bible.

 - Read G.K.
-Chesterton's biography, St. Thomas Aquinas, The Dumb Ox, which is full of Chestertonian profundity and wit online or purchase it from Amazon.
+Chesterton's biography, St. Thomas Aquinas, The Dumb Ox, which is full of Chestertonian profundity and wit.

 - Dive into the intellectual depth and beauty of St. Thomas' thought in his Summa Theologiae.
 Familiarize yourself with his method of inquiry by reading his section on God's attributes, especially the goodness of God.
 Here is a Bibliography in English.